What is Trespassing?

 In some cases, such as instances of violent assault, this procedure will not be possible.
 Instead, the trespasser(s) must be physically removed as quickly as the situation allows.

-It is important to remember that a security guard has no power over a trespasser once he or she is no longer trespassing.
+It is important to remember that a security guard has no power over a trespasser once he or she is no longer a trespasser.
 If a trespasser has been ejected into the street, they can simply return to their business and must not be subject to any further restraint or conflict with the operative unless they try to regain access, become violent or choose to commit a crime.

 In cases where a person has become violent, or where potentially violent people outnumber the operatives, the police should always be called.
 It is also possible to place a person under citizen’s arrest, which can be carried out by any member of the British public in order to prevent a person harming themselves or others, damaging property, suffering a physical injury or attempting escape before the police can arrive.